-All Copper Creek drillhole samples since Redhawk Resources (2006 to present) have been analysed at ALS facilities in either Reno, Nevada, USA (Redhawk) or North Vancouver, British Columbia, Canada (CopperBank and Faraday).
+All Copper Creek drillhole samples since Redhawk (2006 to present) have been analysed at ALS facilities in either Reno, Nevada, USA or North Vancouver, British Columbia, Canada.
 ALS is a third-party, commercial geochemical laboratory that operates independent of Faraday and previous project operators.
 The ALS analytical facilities are International Organization for Standardization (ISO) 170525 certified.

 Specific records are limited for sample preparation and analytical procedures used by historical Copper Creek operators prior to AMT (1995).
 Historical exploration was conducted by established and well-regarded historical operators (e.g., Bear Creek, Newmont, Oxymin, Magma, and Exxon).
-It is reported that the majority of testing facilities were commercial laboratories that used typical industry-standard procedures for the time period (IMC, 2008).
-Original signed and stamped laboratory records from the 1960s and beyond are available for some drillholes in the San Manuel office.
-For example, historical paper laboratory certificates are available from laboratories such as Jacobs Assay Office - Registered Assayers, Tucson from the mid-1970s.
+In the San Manuel office, historical paper laboratory certificates are available from laboratories such as Jacobs Assay Office - Registered Assayers, Tucson from the mid-1970s.
 The only known non-commercial laboratory used for Copper Creek samples was the Magma laboratory at the nearby San Manuel mine (IMC, 2008), likely in the early 1970s when Magma was active on the Project.
 No known bias exists in the earlier sample grades versus later analyses that would indicate the historical laboratories were not following established preparation and analytical protocols.
+This has also been verified by selective reanalysis of archived pulverized sample material from historical drilling.